 I am the offspring of two very different personality types: a gregarious extrovert and a studious introvert.
 My youth was shaped by my mother’s extroverted style.
 She had a positive, upbeat energy and effortless charm in social situations.
 From her, I learned how to thrive outside the safety of my home.
 But in my heart of hearts, I was a solitary girl who preferred long silent walks in the woods of southwest Michigan.
-Many a Saturday afternoon was whiled away, reading in my bedroom.
+Many a Saturday afternoon was spent reading in my bedroom.
 The quiet suited me.
 And I was always very comfortable in the protracted silence that marked time spent with my introverted father.
 We were both quite fond of sitting together, with nothing more than “just being” as our objective.

 Fast-forward to 2012 when Susan Cain’s Quiet: The Power of Introverts in a World That Can’t Stop Talking published.
 By this time, I was already well-versed in the differences between introverts and extroverts.
 Not only had I grown up with the stark personality contrast of my two parents, I also had educational training in personality types.
 Cain’s work lit a fire among the more quiet folks in our communities, helping them give voice to what they often see as dismissal of their reticence and love for quiet.
 One of the central themes of Cain’s book is that introverts need quiet to recharge.
 I find this is very true for me.
 After a long day of networking at a business conference, the last thing I want to do is mosey on down to the bar and have drinks with colleagues.
 If business dictates that I do so, then I have to (at a minimum) find a quiet space for a few minutes to gather my thoughts and give myself a “silence boost” before I can re-engage.